My Whole Life Fits Inside This Mansur Gavriel Hobo Bag — & R29 Readers Get 20% Off

 When you think of leather accessory brand Mansur Gavriel, its famous bucket bag likely comes to mind.
 It's been a bestselling style for a decade now, and a few R29 editors have called it the statement bag of their dreams.
 But today, we're shining a light on another Mansur Gavriel piece: the Candy Maxi Hobo Bag.
 That's right, I, a mini bag lover, have just been converted into an oversized hobo bag wearer!

 Mansur Gavriel's Candy Collection is full of real leather, vegan leather, and suede shoulder bags in four sizes: mini, small, medium, and maxi.
-And guess what?
-R29 readers get a 20% discount through December 13 on all full-price Candy bags (aka most colorways in every size) with the code MGxR29 at checkout.
 So if you've been treading into oversized handbag waters and want to take the plunge, there's no better time to splurge on an investment piece than right now.

 Read on to learn more about the Candi Maxi Hobo Bag and the rest of the Candy Bag Collection as well as my take on trying the largest bag I've ever worn in my life.